gvwilson/thirdbit/src/fiction/bear/index.md

 "And I trust you will enjoy your stay in Apple Bridge, *Consul*," Thokmay said to his other guest in a voice as cold as a mountain lake.

-Captain Jinpa inclined his head.
+Captain Jigme inclined his head.
 "I hope so, Your Highness.
 I sincerely hope so."

 Sergeant Gyalpa had been standing at attention near one end of the